QYanwei/LongReadsQC/README.md

-The tool is no longer being updated.
+LongReadsQC(LRAPqc) will no longer be maintained.

-Please visit the website https://github.com/QYanwei/Cycads for the latest tool.
+Please visit https://github.com/QYanwei/Cycads for the latest long-read QC tool.